 Restriction on freedom of movement means that the individual is obligated to refrain from unnecessary contacts for 10 days from their arrival in Estonia and is allowed to leave their place of residence or accommodation only for seeing a doctor, shopping for food, essentials and medicines, and in emergencies.

-Coronavirus infection rate list is available on the website of the Ministry of Foreign Affairs of Estonia an it is updated every Friday.
+Belgium and Luxembourg are considered coronavirus risk countries.
+Infection rate in those countries is published on the website of the Ministry of Foreign Affairs of Estonia.
+Coronavirus infection rate list is updated every Friday.
 Updates will take force the following Monday.

-Comprehensive information about countries and requirements is available on the website of the Ministry of Foreign Affairs: https://vm.ee/en/information-countries-and-quarantine-requirements-passengers
+Comprehensive information about infection rates and requirements is available on the website of the Ministry of Foreign Affairs: https://vm.ee/en/information-countries-and-quarantine-requirements-passengers